ovro-lwa/calim-mmode-pipeline/InstallingMModesOnCalim.md

 Pkg.clone("https://github.com/ovro-lwa/BPJSpec.jl")
 ```

+After cloning each of these packages make sure you build and test them to make sure they are working.
+LibHealpix will have one broken test this is ok.

 ## Casacore
 In order to get CasaCore.jl working you will need to Casacore add it to the C and C++ include path and library path.
 On Calim these paths are: